Code-Institute-Submissions/Milestone-13/README.md

 ## Credits

 ### Content
-- The text for section Y was copied from the [Wikipedia article Z](https://en.wikipedia.org/wiki/Z)
+- The text for index.html, events.html, programmes.html & news.html was copied from the existing PPMA BEST [website](http://www.ppmabest.org.uk/) with permission.

 ### Media
 - The photos used in this site were obtained from [PPMA BEST](http://www.ppmabest.org.uk/) with permission, and [Shutterstock](https://www.shutterstock.com/)